Soap made from human corpses: World War II

 Raul Hilberg reports that such stories were circulated in Lublin as early as October 1942.
 The Germans were aware that the stories were being circulated, because SS-chief Heinrich Himmler received a letter which described the Poles' belief that Jews were being "boiled into soap", an indication that the Poles feared that they would suffer a similar fate.
 Because the rumors were circulated so widely, some segments of the Polish population boycotted the purchase of soap.
+One of the first instances of the claim concerned Oskar Dirlewanger, who was rumoured to have "cut up Jewish women and boiled them with horse fat to make soap".

 Historian Joachim Neander, in a German paper which he presented at the 28th conference of the German Studies Association in Washington D.C., cites the following comment, which is contained in a letter Himmler wrote to the head of the Gestapo, Heinrich Müller; the letter is dated 20 November 1942.
 Himmler wrote the letter to Müller in response to an exposé by Stephen Wise printed in The New York Times that mentioned the soap rumor:

 Müller was instructed to make inquiries if "abuse" had happened somewhere, and he was also instructed to report the results of his inquiries to Himmler "on an SS oath".
 Neander goes on to state that the letter represents circumstantial evidence which indicates that it was Nazi policy to abstain from processing corpses due to their known desire to keep their mass murder as secret as possible.

 While the soap-making rumor was widely circulated and published as fact in numerous books and newspaper articles after the war, the myth has been debunked for many decades.
 Historians such as Deborah Lipstadt have frequently stated: "It is a fact that the Nazis never used the bodies of Jews, or for that matter anyone else, for the production of soap […].
 The soap rumor was thoroughly investigated after the war and proved to be untrue."
 Despite this fact, many "believers" of the myth persist, and Joachim Neander believes that they are unwittingly playing into the hands of Holocaust deniers by giving them a chance to easily debunk the legend, allowing them to cast doubt upon the veracity of the entire Holocaust as such.

 Soap-making rumors were underlying a cycle of Holocaust jokes of the time: "Moishe, why are you using soap with so much fragrance?" - "When they turn me into soap, at least I will smell good" or "Don't eat much: the Germans will have less soap!"